 - Explore the disused tin mines of Poldark, made famous in a BBC series, which has exhibits, family-friendly activities including gold-panning and a ghost tour

 - A mile away is Mullion Golf Club, the most southerly golf club in Britain, with 18 often windswept holes and long sea views

-- Just beyond Lizard, Housel Bay is a hidden gem, with beautiful sands and aquamarine sea, accessible only by footpath; while further afield near Land's End, Porthcurno boasts a glorious, sheltered cove and the open-air Minack Theatre
+- Further afield near Land's End, Porthcurno boasts a glorious, sheltered cove and the open-air Minack Theatre

 - Staff can arrange crab and lobster chasing trips with local fishermen; kayaking or motor cruising up the Helford river; surfing tuition and board hire with a friendly instructor; or a day out on a skippered 33-foot yacht